openstack/api-site/firstapp/source/getting_started.rst

 Choose your OpenStack SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This guide focuses on how to use Python with Apache Libcloud.
-Anyone with a
-programming background can easily read the code in this guide.
-Although this
+Anyone with a programming background can easily read the code in this guide.
-guide focuses on Libcloud, you can use other languages and toolkits with the
+Although this guide focuses on a particular SDK, you can use other languages
-OpenStack cloud:
+and toolkits with the OpenStack cloud:

 ============= ============= ================================================================= ====================================================
 Language      Name          Description                                                       URL